Kotlin/kotlin-numpy/README.md

 ```

 ## Requirements
-To build and run the KNumPy library, you will need:
+To build and run the library, you will need:
 To run library you need:
 * Java 8 or above
 * Python 3.5 or above